Stony Brook Union

 UNITI Cultural Center:

-A long-standing campus facility and program that promotes cultural diversity and inclusion at Stony Brook University, the UNITI Cultural Center or UCC is scheduled to open later this academic year in the new Stony Brook Union Building.
+A long-standing campus facility and program that promotes cultural diversity and inclusion at Stony Brook University, the UNITI Cultural Center or UCC is scheduled to open in Fall 2021.
 The UCC offers all students opportunities to learn about our multicultural campus community, which consists of people of different races, ethnicities, genders, religions, abilities, socio-economic statuses, and other backgrounds.

 - 3,500 square-foot inclusive space with a multipurpose lounge, study booths, a spacious conference room, meeting room, group study area, and comfortable seating areas.